-The system development of this project presents the analysis, design and implementation plan of a computerized system of a hotel's front office operation and management.
+The System development project represents the process of analysis, design and implementation for the Web-based Resorts Reservation System for Travel Agent.
+The project is developed to solve the problems of resorts reservation of the existing system.
 The system has been designed to cover the function of Reservation and Guest Registration.